particle-iot/docs/src/content/troubleshooting/led.md

 - Mutex locks.
 This includes SPI transactions and I2C lock and unlock.
 - Start an SPI.transaction with DMA.
 {{!-- END shared-blurb --}}

+**Security fault (15 blinks between 2 SOS patterns)**

+SOS+15 occurs when user firmware accesses the secure RAM area, which it is not allowed to do.
+This most commonly occurs when using an invalid pointer that accesses random memory, and happens to access the secure area (SOS+15) instead of an invalid area (SOS+1).

 ## Solid colors